Get Involved

 Youth Ministry

 Our youth ministry brings students into a relationship with Jesus Christ and one another.
 Weekly Sunday meetings, outreach in the community, and participation in church events are just a few of the ways our youth discover and foster their faith.
-During the school year, High School (9-12th) and Middle School (6th-8th) youth group meets in person on Sundays from 12:15-2:00 PM - lunch is provided!
-The summertime calendar is more relational and event oriented.
-Examples include: volunteering for Vacation Bible School -both for set up week and the week of the program, continuing our relationship with Eternal Springs Memory Center & Matthew's Crossing Food Bank by volunteering on select Sunday's, attending a week long mission trip or pilgrimage (High School Students), enjoying pool parties, lunches, and coffee meetings where we chat and maintain our close relationship, as well as other fun gatherings.
+During the school year, High School (9-12th) and Middle School (6th-8th) youth groups meet in person on Sundays from 12:15–2:00 PM—lunch is provided!
+The summertime calendar is more relational and event-oriented.
+Examples include volunteering for Vacation Bible School (both for setup week and the program week), serving the community on select Sundays, attending a week-long mission trip or pilgrimage (High School Students), enjoying pool parties, lunches, and coffee meetups, as well as other fun gatherings that help maintain strong connections.

 PASTORAL CARE MINISTRIES